-Derivative Instruments - Interest Rate Swap Agreements - The Authority enters into interest rate swap agreements (swap) with rated swap counterparties in order to (1) provide lower cost fixed rate financing for its loan production needs through synthetic fixed rate structures with refunding bonds in order to generate cash flow savings.
+Derivative Instruments - Interest Rate Swap Agreements - The Authority enters into interest rate swap agreements (swap) with rated swap counterparties in order to (1) provide lower cost fixed rate financing for its loan production needs through synthetic fixed rate structures and (2) utilize synthetic fixed rate structures with refunding bonds in order to generate cash flow savings.
 The interest differentials to be paid or received under such swaps are recognized as an increase or decrease in interest expense of the related bond liability.
 The Authority enters into fixed payor swaps, where it pays a fixed interest rate in exchange for receiving a variable interest rate from the counterparty.
 The variable interest rate may be based on either a taxable or tax-exempt index.
 By entering into a swap agreement, the Authority hedges its interest rate exposure on the associated variable rate bonds.
 The Authority's interest rate swaps are generally considered to be hedging derivative instruments under GASB No. 53.
 However, certain interest rate swaps have been deemed ineffective and are classified as investment derivative instruments.
 Additional information about the swap agreements is provided in note 8.

 Derivative Instruments - Forward Sales Contracts - Forward sales of mortgage backed securities within the To-Be-Announced market are utilized to hedge changes in fair value of mortgage loan inventory and commitments to purchase mortgage loans at fixed rates.
 As of December 31, 2023, the Authority had executed 14 forward sales transactions with a \$92.0 million notional amount with seven counterparties with concentrations and ratings (Standard and Poor's/Moody's Investors Service) as shown in note 8.
 The forward sales will all settle by March 13, 2024.
 These contracts were considered investment derivative instruments and carried a fair value of \$747 thousand as of December 31, 2023.
 As of December 31, 2022, the Authority had executed 12 forward sales transactions with a \$77.0 million notional amount with five counterparties with concentrations and ratings (Standard and Poor's/Moody's Investors Service) as shown in note 8.
+The forward sales transactions with a \$77.0 million notional amount with five counterparties and ratings (Standard and Poor's/Moody's Investors Service) as shown in note 8.
 The forward sales were all settled by March 13, 2023.
 These contracts were considered investment derivative instruments and carried a fair value of \$205 thousand as of December 31, 2022.